afeld/tech-foundations/README.md

 Do these one-time setup steps to ensure you don't have to pay for Google Cloud use for this class.
 Credits are provided through the [Google Cloud for Education](https://cloud.google.com/edu/faculty) program.

 A [Project](https://cloud.google.com/docs/overview#projects) has been created for you, which the instructors have access to for troubleshooting.
+You redeem the credits, which creates a Billing Account.
+You then have to associate that Billing Account with the existing Project.

 1. [Redeem the credits](https://cloud.google.com/billing/docs/how-to/edu-grants#redeem) - [video walkthrough](https://www.youtube.com/watch?v=2AnX7BX-qew)
    1. Instructor will send the coupon retrieval link